 Students will read the Qur'an and work with various ways of reading it.
 Beginning by situating the Qur'an in the context of revelation and prophecy, the class will learn about Prophet Muhammad before turning to themes within the Qur'an itself.
 This will be followed by an investigation of the ways the Qur'an has been interpreted and used by Muslims in various cultural contexts.
-Prerequisites: REL 1014, 2524 or permission of instructor and FYS 1104.
+Prerequisites: Any Transylvania religion course and FYS 1104.
 IV; V